JL1172/node-space-api/README.md

 The design principles heavily focus on object-oriented programming, emphasizing encapsulation, abstraction, dependency injection, and simple testability.
 Standardized error handling and optimized code flow contribute to improved maintainability and readability.

 ### Project Goals
+> [!IMPORTANT]
+> I am really wanting to make this an extremely difficult project in order to learn, so please reach out if you have any suggestions.
 The goal is to create a production-grade multi-user application with robust security and high performance.
 This project serves as a learning opportunity and aims to push the developer's skills forward.